SPIX23/shaiya-solutions/databases/readme.md

 **notes**

-* ep3 ps_game is not compatible with ps_gamedefs.dbo.mobitem itemorder column of newer episodes that have more than 3 rows
+* the ep3 ps_game accepts the ps_gamedefs.dbo.mobitem itemorder column that has 3 rows and will have errors with 9 rows